 Vox Femina Los Angeles Presents

-Additional Vox Femina 2012 Events –
+Additional Vox Femina Performances –

 Vox Femina Background –

-Vox Femina Los Angeles is a women’s choral ensemble dedicated to the performance of quality choral literature from a world perspective with an emphasis on music by women composers.
+Vox Femina Los Angeles is a women’s ensemble dedicated to the performance of quality choral literature from a world perspective with an emphasis on music by women composers.
 The chorus was founded in 1997 by Artistic Director Dr. Iris S. Levine.
 The 21 founding members of Vox Femina first appeared on stage as guest artists with the Gay Men’s Chorus of Los Angeles in April 1997.
 Since that time, Vox has quickly established itself as one of the premier women’s choruses in the United States with a demonstrated ability to perform highly eclectic repertoire, some of which can be heard on several recordings.
 It actively fulfills its mission through an aggressive schedule of performances, touring and educational outreach.
 Vox has demonstrated its support and encouragement of living composers through commissioning new works.
 Auditions are held every August.

 Dr. Iris S. Levine, Artistic Director –

 Nationally recognized for her excellence in choral conducting, Dr. Iris S. Levine is the founder and artistic director of Vox Femina Los Angeles, the city’s premier women’s chorus.
-Through her extensive experience with women’s choral literature and innovative concert programming, Dr. Levine has charted Vox Femina’s 15-year journey, building its prominence in the choral community by way of numerous appearances at ACDA (American Choral Directors Association) conventions, and over 100 appearances throughout the United States, Mexico and Canada.
+Through her extensive experience with women’s choral literature and innovative concert programming, Dr. Levine has charted Vox Femina’s 16-year journey, building its prominence in the choral community by way of numerous appearances at ACDA (American Choral Directors Association) conventions, and over 100 appearances throughout the United States, Mexico and Canada.

 Dr. Levine earned her Doctorate in Choral Music from the University of Southern California under the tutelage of Rod Eichenberger and James Vail, and she holds a Master’s degree in Choral Conducting from Temple University in Philadelphia, where she studied with Alan Harler.
 Dr. Levine is Department Chair and Professor of Music at California State Polytechnic University in Pomona.
 She is also the Artistic Director for the Master Chorus at Stephen S. Wise Temple, where her choral arrangements are often performed.
-Dr. Levine is also National Chair of the ACDA Repertoire and Standards Committee for Women’s Choirs and is highly sought as guest clinician and adjudicator for choral festivals throughout the country.
+Dr. Levine is also National Chair of the ACDA Repertoire and Standards Committee for Women’s Choirs and is highly sought as a guest clinician and adjudicator for choral festivals throughout the country.

 Vox Femina –